XRGURU/Individuals/quick-start.md

 # User Registration

-## Registration from Website
+## Registration from website
-Any individual can register by clicking on the "Start Your Free Trial" on the website, add some items to the shopping cart.
-To check out, go to the cart and press the check out button.
+Anyone can sign up by going to the [xrguru.com](https://xrguru.com) and clicking "Start Your Free Trial," then adding certain packages to their cart.
+Go to the cart and click the check out button to complete your purchase.

+## Registration from devices

+You can register by clicking the signup link after you've downloaded the app from the link above.